 Student participants compete to win a technically challenging game by programming their strategies into the SPHERES.
 Students’ programs control the satellites’ speed, rotation, and direction of travel.
 The students program their satellites to complete competition objectives, for example navigating obstacles, while conserving resources such as fuel.
 The programs are autonomous – that is, the students are not able to directly control the satellites while they are running.

 Each year’s game is motivated by a problem of interest to NASA and MIT.
 The 2018 game is still to be announced!

 Students create, edit, save, and simulate projects online.
 They use a graphical editor to write code, then simulate their programs immediately and see the results using a simulation.
 The programming interface and simulation are entirely web-based, so ZR does not require any software downloads or computer configuration.
 The system even allows teams to compete against themselves so that they can test different strategies before finalizing their competition submissions.

 WV operates during session II.
 Below are the dates in which our competitions will take place.
 Please note that the Finals competition aboard the ISS is TBD.
-That’s because the robots are on the ISS, which is NASA’s science laboratory.
-Dates are hard to carve out in stone ahead of schedule on the ISS.
-The scientist need flexibility depending on the science experiments they are conduct in space.
+That’s because the robots are on the ISS.
+Dates can be difficult to coordinate perfectly for the ISS.

 How much does Middle School Zero Robotics cost?

 It is FREE!
 To participate in Zero it is FREE.
 Things to keep in mind when it comes to cost:

 - There will be a “Field Day” option around the 2nd week of the tournament in the High Tech Corridor, Fairmont, WV, where teams will meet, celebrate, and take part in a STEM carnival, which may mean needing travel funds.

 - If your team decides to travel to the Finals tournament in Fairmont, WV there may be some travel costs accrued there as well.